Met Police seeks limits to Sue Gray No 10 parties report

 In a statement, it said it wanted to "avoid any prejudice to our investigation".

-On Tuesday, Met Commissioner Cressida Dick announced the force had launched its own inquiry after being handed information by Sue Gray.
+On Tuesday, Met Commissioner Cressida Dick announced the force had launched its own inquiry after being handed information by Ms Gray.

 It has since been unclear how much the Gray report would be able to say while a police investigation was under way.

-The Met insists it has not asked for Ms Gray's report to be delayed.
+In a statement on Friday, the Met insisted it had not asked for Ms Gray's report to be delayed.

-In a statement on Friday, the force added it had not asked for "any limitations" on what her report says about gatherings that are not being investigated by its officers.
+The force added it had not requested "any limitations" on what her report says about gatherings that are not being investigated by its officers.

 We had expected the Sue Gray report to be published earlier this week.